ZunairaSid/100-Days-Of-DevOps/README.md

 - [x] Deploy a website canary using cloudformation. <br>
 - [x] Deploy a basic infrastructure using CloudFormation Templates.<br>
 - [x] Update cloud formation stacks with direct updates and changesets.<br>
-- [ ] Roll updates to a highly distributed web application with AWS CodeDeploy.
+- [x] Roll updates to a highly distributed web application with AWS CodeDeploy.<br>
-- [ ] Implement AWS CodePipeline to deploy AWS infrastructure through AWS CloudFormation.
+- [x] Implement AWS CodePipeline to deploy AWS infrastructure through AWS CloudFormation.<br>
 - [x] Created Cloud Formation template from existing resources using cloud former.<br>
 - [x] Use Security groups and Network Access Control lists to secure the different layers of a multi-tier network.<br>
 - [x] Work with SQS standand queues and FIFO queues.<br>